aknrdureegaesr/pelican.wiki.repo/Tutorials.md

 - Matt Makai published an excellent [introductory tutorial](https://www.fullstackpython.com/blog/generating-static-websites-pelican-jinja2-markdown.html) at Full Stack Python.

-- **Firebase Hosting**: Continuous Build and Deployment to the *forever-free tier Firebase* using a [step by step tutorial](https://uberpython.com/articles/auto-deploy-pelican-websites-to-firebase-hosting).
+- **Firebase Hosting**: Continuous Build and Deployment everytime you do `git push` to the *forever-free tier Firebase* using a [step by step tutorial](https://uberpython.com/articles/auto-deploy-pelican-websites-to-firebase-hosting).

 - **GitHub Pages**: Step by step guide to publish to [GitHub Pages directly using GitHub Actions](https://uberpython.com/articles/automate-deployment-of-pelican-website-to-github-pages).